sastreit03/mec-offload/demo1-1/scripts/patch_files.md

 ## Code Sequence

-### 1. Change to repository directory and create a temp folder
+### 1. Change to repository root directory and create a temp folder

 ```bash
 cd mec-offload-ad